bjornwarmedal/osr-character-generator/README.md

 - [jsPDF][] does not embed fonts.
 This may cause issues with some printers.
 - Some versions of [jsPDF][] seem to render the business cards horribly: distances -- especially vertically -- are completely off and the font size is most certainly *not* in points as documented.
 This is confirmed with at least version 1.5.3.
 Oddly, the A5 character sheets work just fine.

+## Contribution Guidelines

+Two guidelines are important to adhere to:

+- Developers working in this project should not have to learn trendy frameworks to understand or contribute.
+The functionality is very basic.
+Let's not complicate it.
+- It must run in the client only.
+A static html file on your hard drive, opened in your browser, should be enough to use this.
+No database or other backend.
+Nobody wants to have to maintain and operate that.

 [jsPDF]: https://github.com/MrRio/jsPDF